LNXSeus/Advancely/README.md

 > and exporting the result.

 * **Advancements & Recipes**: List all achievements or advancements you want to track.
 Each entry has a `Root Name` (the in-game ID, e.g., `minecraft:story/mine_stone`), a `Display Name`, and an `Icon Path`.
-You can also add `Criteria` to track sub-tasks, and a checkbox designates an entry as a `Recipe` to sort it into its own section and move it to the percentage progress calculation instead.
+You can also import or add `Criteria` to track sub-tasks, and a checkbox designates an entry as a `Recipe` to sort it into its own section and move it to the percentage progress calculation instead.
 * **Statistics**: Track any in-game statistic.
     * **Simple Stats**: A single goal with a `Target` value (e.g., track "Blocks Mined" until a goal of 10,000 is reached).